Skip to Content

 2) Why is my lawnmower oil milky?

 If the oil color from your lawnmower is ‘whitish milky,’ then it is contaminated with water.
-The oil with greenish milky color is because of the presence of antifreeze in it.
-If the addition of water to the oil is due to condensation of water in the engine, then the milky white color should disappear when you warm the landowner.
+The oil has a greenish-milky color because of the presence of antifreeze in it.
+If water is added to the oil due to water condensation in the engine, then the milky white color should disappear when you warm the landowner.

 A lawnmower can not be completely waterproof.
-However, water can still be used to clean your land mowers.
-Landowners are designed to tolerate a little bit of rain on the lawnmower’s engine.
+However, water can still be used to clean your lawnmowers.
+Landowners are designed to tolerate a little rain on the lawnmower’s engine.

-After the rain, turn on the mower and heat it for a few minutes.
-The engine’s heat will evaporate the water and clear the moisture, which will protect the motor from the rust.
+After the rain, please turn on the mower and heat it for a few minutes.
+The engine’s heat evaporates the water and clears the moisture, protecting the motor from rust.

-So the best way to avoid this inconvenience is to keep your lawnmower at a dry place in winters.
-You can also buy a plastic cover to protect it and be sure to close the opening of the tank tightly.
-Taking serious precautions is better than facing severe damages to your machine or following a rigorous step to fix it.
+So, the best way to avoid this inconvenience is to keep your lawnmower in a dry place in winter.
+You can also buy a plastic cover to protect it and close the tank’s opening tightly.
+Taking serious precautions is better than facing severe damage to your machine or following a rigorous step to fix it.

 The Impact of Water in a Gas Tank on a Mower